alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 ### Simplicity

+A module should be very simple, no overtly complex dependencies or hacks.
+Our above "RDS Instance" Module had linked dependencies, but they were designed to be linked together, *and* Terraform has the logic to make sure this all fits nicely together and in order.

-A module should be very simple.
-No overtly complex dependencies or hacks.
-Infrastructure as code can be a complex beast.
-While you will want to push as MUCH complexity into your module, you don't want it to fall over itself.
+While you will want to push as MUCH complexity into your module, you don't want it to fall over itself and try build it too smart for it's own good.
 A (real world) example can be something such as:

 *We need a private Network Load Balancer (NLB) to be put in front of a private Application Load Balancer (ALB)*